exsied/exsied/README.md

 **Exied** is the main editor of [Enassi](https://github.com/enassi/enassi/).
 **Enassi** is your encryption assistant that supports multiple file types ( including markdown, source code, PDF, images, etc. ), supports file encryption and synchronization.

+**Exied** provides a variety of plugins that are basically ready to use out of the box, but there are a few plugins that need to be configured with callback functions to achieve a better user experience, such as the **sourceCode** plugin and **redoAndUndo** plugin.

 [Documents](https://enassi.pages.dev/en/exsied/about/) / [文档](https://enassi.pages.dev/zh-cn/exsied/about/)

 [Github repo](https://github.com/exsied/exsied) / [Gitee repo](https://gitee.com/exsied/exsied)